bartificer/programming-by-stealth/docs/pbs16.md

 ## A Challenge

 Create a function called `inputTransformer()`.
 This function will accept a single argument – a reference to a function object, aka callback.
-The callback can be assumed to take one argument, and return a value.
+The callback can be assumed to take one argument and return a value.

-`inputTransformer()` should loop through all the inputs with values entered in the PBS playground, and apply the passed function to each value. `inputTransformer()` should print the value of each input, and the result of passing that value to the callback.
+`inputTransformer()` should loop through all the inputs with values entered in the PBS playground and apply the passed function to each value. `inputTransformer()` should print the value of each input and the result of passing that value to the callback.

-`inputTransformer()` should check that it was passed a valid argument, and print an error message if it was not.
+`inputTransformer()` should check that it was passed a valid argument and print an error message if it was not.

 Test `inputTransformer()` by calling it with an anonymous function that squares the inputs, and another that cubes them.